-- Avoid conduct that is likely to put the student or others at risk. - Follow the behavioral standards in this handbook and the Student Code of Conduct, as well as any additional rules for behavior and safety set by the principal, campus behavior coordinator, teachers, or bus drivers. - Remain alert to and promptly report to a teacher or the principal any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member.
-A student may make anonymous reports about safety concerns by contacting the campus principal and counselor.
+- Avoid conduct that is likely to put the student or others at risk. - Follow the behavioral standards in this handbook and the Student Code of Conduct, as well as any additional rules for behavior and safety set by the principal, campus behavior coordinator, teachers, or bus drivers. - Remain alert to and promptly report to a teacher or the principal any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member. - Know emergency evacuation routes and signals.

-- Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students. - Staff are required to wear an ID badge
+• Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.